 AAUW’s history is well documented on its website.
-The founding members, a handful of college-educated women, met in 1881 in Boston, Massachusetts.
+A handful of college-educated women met in 1881 in Boston, Massachusetts.
 Their purpose was to provide opportunities—through donations, scholarships, and fellowships—for more women to pursue higher education.
 In 1919, AAUW members contributed $156,413 to Marie Curie for the purchase of one gram of radium, leading eventually to her discovery of radiation as a treatment of cancer.

 Believing in this mission of advancing gender equity for women and girls, a group of women met on October 4, 1973, to establish the Edmonds Branch of AAUW.
-During the first year, fifty members joined.
-Early branch programs focused on equity in education, the changing world of women, and social and global concerns.
+During the first year, 50 members joined.
+Early branch programs focused on equity in education and the changing world of women.

 By 1986, the branch had a local scholarships program in place.
 Although the number and amount have varied through the years, scholarships have been a continuous annual commitment.

 In 2013, the branch name was changed to Edmonds SnoKing to reflect the fact that members live in all areas of Snohomish and north King Counties.
 On November 9, 2013, we celebrated the 40th anniversary of the branch.
 Now, and in the future, we continue to advance equity for women and girls through advocacy, education, philanthropy, and research.